The Scenic Darwins Walk in Wentworth Falls

 Dog-friendly: Yes (on a lead)

 The Darwins Walk is currently partially closed due to restoration works.
-The last section (a few hundred metres) of the walk is closed, which means that if you want to reach the waterfall area, you will need to follow a signposted detour along Fletcher Street and Falls Road.
+The last section (a few hundred metres) of the walk is closed, which means that if you want to reach the waterfall area, you must follow a detour along Fletcher Street and Falls Road.
 For the latest updates, check the Blue Mountains City Council website.

-The Darwins Walk is the perfect way to walk from the Wentworth Falls station and town centre to the popular hiking area at the waterfall.
+Darwins Walk offers a scenic route from Wentworth Falls station and town centre to the popular hiking area near the waterfall.

-The walk starts in Wilson Park, Wentworth Falls, south of the Great Western Highway and within walking distance from the train station.
+The trail begins in Wilson Park, Wentworth Falls, located just south of the Great Western Highway and within easy walking distance of the train station.

-If you’re travelling to the Blue Mountains by train, get off at Wentworth Falls station, cross the Great Western Highway at Station Street, and walk to Wilson Park (see map location).
+If you’re arriving in the Blue Mountains by train, hop off at Wentworth Falls station, cross the Great Western Highway via Station Street, and head towards Wilson Park (see location on map).

-If you’re travelling by car, ample free street parking is available on Falls Road next to the park.
-The start of the walking trail is just north of the tennis courts.
+For those driving, there’s plenty of free street parking available on Falls Road, right next to the park.
+The trailhead is conveniently located just north of the tennis courts.

 Map